 Also, it’s worth noting the mic’s sensitivity will be more advantageous than a problem to anyone who has set aside a recording studio, especially if they have acoustic foam.

-You can reduce ambient noise if you don’t have enough space or you haven’t yet set up your foam.
+You can reduce background noise if you don’t have enough space or you haven’t yet set up your foam.

 Regardless of your preference, you will find the mic’s sound quality well worth all the effort.

-What other essential details should you know about the Blue Spark SL XLR Blue Spark?
+What other essential details should you know about the Blue Spark SL XLR?

 These onboard controls allow you to adjust settings and follow the flow of the program.